clk-project/clk/README.md

 You can see that we created a `LOGGER` object using `LOGGER = get_logger(__name__)`.

 This object is a traditional python logger, on which we added a few levels.
-1. `LOGGER.develop(message)`, is used to inform of very low level details of click-project, you will barely need it.
+1. `LOGGER.develop(message)`, is used to inform of very low level details of clk, you will barely need it.
 1. `LOGGER.debug(message)`, is meant to inform about low level details about the command itself, use it to provide extra information in case something is difficult to understand.
 1. `LOGGER.action(message)` says what the command does.
 For instance, it is the level used to inform what happens to the filesystem or what http requests are made.
 1. `LOGGER.status(message)` informs of high level steps of the command, like the progress of a download.